assemble/assemble/README.md

 > Get the rocks out of your socks.

-First and foremost, this project just launched so expect frequent changes.
-And if you find this project interesting, please consider watching or starring it to show your support.
-If you don't find this interesting, here is another project you might like: [nodebuildr](nodebuildr).
+First and foremost, this project just launched so expect frequent changes, and be sure specify an exact version number in `devDependencies` instead of a range, backwards-incompatible changes will be introduced _often_.
+If you find this project interesting, please consider starring it to receive updates.
+However if you don't find this interesting here is another project you might like: [nodebuildr](nodebuildr).

 **A balance of best practices, convention and configuration**